sergio-santos-group/ProtoSyn.jl/docs/src/mutators.md

 CurrentModule = Mutators.Crankshaft
 ```

-A Crankshaft movement is a rotation of all atoms between two randomly chosen alpha carbons according to a set of [`CrankshaftMutator`](@ref) parameters.
+A Crankshaft movement is a rotation of all atoms between two randomly chosen alpha carbons according to a set of [`MutatorConfig`](@ref) parameters.

 ```@docs
-CrankshaftMutator
+MutatorConfig
-run!
+apply!
 rotate_crankshaft!
 ```